Nuno-Jesus/Make-A-Make/README.md

 Most likely, your Makefile was designed to remake whenever a `.c` file changes.
 But what if a `.h` changes?

-Consider this file tree, saved on [code/12-headers-example/](code/12-headers-example/) ...
+Consider the following files, saved on [code/12-headers-example/](code/12-headers-example/) ...

 	12-headers-example
 		├── header.h